0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

 - Compiler plays it safe and only allows us to do things according to the static type.
 - For overridden methods (*not overloaded methods*), the actual method invoked is based on the dynamic type of the invoking expression
 - Can use casting to overrule compiler type checking.

+**Typing Rules**

+- Compiler allows the memory box to hold any subtype.
+- Compiler allows calls based on static type.
+- Overriden non-static methods are selected at runtime based on dynamic type.
+- For overloaded methods, the method is selected at compile time.

+**And ChatGPT said:**

+> In Java, there are two types of inheritance: **interface inheritance** and **implementation inheritance.**
+>
+> Interface inheritance occurs when an interface extends another interface.
+This means that the sub-interface inherits all of the methods and constants of the parent interface.
+However, it does not inherit the implementation of those methods.
+>
+> Implementation inheritance occurs when a class extends another class.
+This means that the subclass inherits both the methods and the implementation of those methods from the parent class.
+In other words, the subclass can use the parent class's methods without having to redefine them.
+>
+> It is important to note that a class can only extend one class (single inheritance) but can implement multiple interfaces (multiple inheritance).
+This means that a class can inherit the implementation of methods from one parent class but can implement the methods of multiple interfaces.